Fritz Geißler

-The son of Elsa and Walther Geißler, he was raised in modest circumstances.
+Geißler was born in Wurzen, Saxony, on 16 September 1921 to Elsa and Walther Geißler; he was raised in modest circumstances.
 His first violin lessons came from the leader of a local tenants' association's mandolin-band, himself a pipe-fitter.
 Following graduation from public school, Geissler went into training with the town-pipers band of Naunhof.
-After the conclusion of this most inauspicious education he earned the means to continue private lessons in violin, piano, and music theory as a bar and coffee house fiddler in Leipzig.
-Later, in 1979, he used his experiences from this time in his opera Die Stadtpfeifer ("The Town Pipers").
+He trained as an apprentice at the Staatliches Musikinstitut in Naunhof near Leipzig from 1936 to 1939.
+He earned the means to continue private lessons in violin, piano, and music theory as a bar and coffee house fiddler in Leipzig.
+Later, in 1979, he used his experiences from this time in his opera Die Stadtpfeifer (The Town Pipers).